gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

       DTLS record limit.

    * DTLS 1.0 has been deprecated for RFC 6083 requiring at least DTLS 1.2 {{RFC8996}}.
-This creates additional limitation as discussed in {{DTLS-version}}.
+This creates additional limitations as discussed in {{DTLS-version}}.

-   * DTLS messages that don't contain protected user message data where limited to only be sent on Stream 0 and requiring that stream to be in-order delivery which could potentially impact applications.
+   * DTLS messages that don't contain protected user message data where limited to only be sent on Stream 0 and requiring that stream to be in-order delivery, which could potentially impact applications.

    This specification defines the following changes compared with RFC